xiangxinyue/Scrapy_Webcrawler/README.md

-# Project Name: scrapy_webspider by Xinyue Xiang
+# Project Name: scrapy_webspider by Xinyue Xiang Jan 2019
 It is a simple sample of the webspider using scrapy frame.
 # Requirement
 python&scrapy frame